• Skip to primary navigation

 As a last parting note, I visited the Christmas market in Bamberg in the middle of December on the weekend and it wasn’t crowded whatsoever.
 Like I said, this is more of a “locals market” so if you just want to eat good food in a festive ambience, come here!

-Additional Christmas Markets in Bamberg
+Additional Christmas Markets in Bamberg [2025 Dates & Locations]

 The following Bamberg Christmas markets are much smaller in size and only run for a few days during Advent.
-Consider these “nice to see” but not “must see” Christmas markets.
+Consider these the “nice to see” but not “must see” Christmas markets.

-• Advent Market — Roughly 30 stalls are clustered around the medieval St. Elizabeth’s Church.
-Takes place December 1 – 3, 2023.
+• Advent Market (November 29 – 30, 2025) — Roughly 30 stalls are clustered around the medieval St. Elizabeth’s Church.

 Lángos at a Christmas market in Germany